dorightdigital/js-config/README.md

 JS Config
 ====

 An open source project to standardise JS configuration.
+It's designed for use in any browser, node.js or io.js.

 Usage Examples
 ---